Who can volunteer?

 Once you have registered for a project, your Country Coordinator will work with you directly to put together a fundraising or payment plan that is right for you.

-Global Dental Relief will provide a letter for all donations over $25 to be used as a tax deduction.
+Global Dental Relief will provide a tax letter for all donations over $25.

-Any fundraising done using third party platforms (GoFundMe, Facebook, etc.) are not eligible for tax deductible receipts from Global Dental Relief.
+Any funds raised using third party platforms (GoFundMe, Facebook, etc.) are not eligible for tax deductible receipts from Global Dental Relief.

 Are my expenses tax-deductible?